 Jennifer Budgell - Vice Chair

 Kevin Kennedy - Director

 Our Staff Team

-FASSY has a fantastic team of staff members who are all very knowledgeable, compassionate and dedicated to working with people impacted by FASD.
-Included on our team is one office manager and five outreach workers.
+FASSY has a fantastic team of staff members who are all very knowledgeable, compassionate, and dedicated to working with people impacted by FASD.
+Included in our team are one office manager, an office assistant, an Elder In-House, and six outreach workers.
+FASSY offers services in Whitehorse and Watson Lake.
 If you would like to contact them individually, please see our Contact Us page.

-FASSY would like to acknowledge the generous financial support of the Government of Yukon (Health and Social Services); Government of Canada (Homelessness Partnering Strategy) and the United Way.
-We also receive sponsorship from Fireweed Home Comfort for our Lunch Program.
+FASSY would like to acknowledge the generous financial support of the Government of Yukon (Health and Social Services) and the Government of Canada (Reaching Home) and the United Way.

 How to Get Involved with FASSY